BlobbyBob/matrixssl/doc/matrixssl_dev_guide.md

 > If TLS_FALLBACK_SCSV appears in ClientHello.cipher_suites and the highest protocol version supported by the server is higher than the version indicated in ClientHello.client_version, the server MUST respond with a fatal inappropriate_fallback alert

 ##6.8 OCSP
 The Online Certificate Status Protocol (OCSP) is an alternative to the Certificate Revocation List (CRL) mechanism for performing certificate revocation tests on server keys.
 TLS integrates with OCSP in a mechanism known as _OCSP stapling_.
 This feature allows the client to request that the server provide a time-stamped OCSP response when presenting the X.509 certificate during the TLS handshake.
 The primary goal for this method is to allow resource constrained clients to perform certificate revocation tests without having to communicate with an OCSP Responder themselves.
 The general process is illustrated below.
+The MatrixSSL also supports OCSP request generation, to do revocation tests on certificates without TLS server supporting OCSP stapling.

 OCSP stapling is specified in Section 8 (Certificate Status Request) of the TLS Extensions [RFC 6066](https://tools.ietf.org/html/rfc6066#section-8).
 The `USE_OCSP` define in cryptoConfig.h must be enabled for these features to be available.